This is part of a series of posts on Romans. Click here for the contents page.

 “Destined before” / “predestined”

-The Greek word translated as “destined before” has a similar form to the word translated as “knew before”.
+The Greek word translated as “destined before” has a similar form to the word translated as “knew before”, and I have translated it in a similar way for consistency.
 Tyndale translated it as “ordained before” and Wycliffe has “before-ordained”.
-The word does not give any detail as to exactly when the destining/ordaining took place, other than that it was in the past.
-The comments made above regarding “knew before” also apply here.
+The Jubilee Bible has ‘for unto those who he knew beforehand, he also marked out beforehand the way that they might be conformed to the image of his Son’.
+The word does not give any detail as to exactly when the destining/ordaining/marking-out took place, other than that it was in the past.
+It may simply be referring to what God did during the lives of the believers from the past in order to ensure they became conformed to the image of his Son.

 The “corporate” interpretation